CECSpecialistI/CECSpecialistI/README.md

     * Author and update cataloging and linked data procedures and documentation using Plone
     * Manage and participate in international metadata and linked data projects as a member of the Linked Data Team
     * Attend Special Collections Catalogers’ meetings
-    * Participate in OCLC Member Merge program to merge duplicate records for books in the OCLC environment; train others at UW Libraries to do the same
+    * Participate in OCLC Member Merge program to merge duplicate records for print and electronic books and maps in the OCLC environment; train others at UW Libraries to do the same
     * Support University of Washington Information School MLIS candidates in gaining practical library experience by offering directed fieldwork and independent study opportunities, and by sponsoring capstone projects
 ### Rare Book & Book Arts Cataloger, University of Washington Libraries
 * July 2015 - January 2018